 FAQs

-Can I make these muffins with gluten free flour?
+Can I make this banana muffin recipe with gluten free flour?

-Can I make vegan banana chocolate chip muffin recipe?
+Can I make vegan banana chocolate chip muffins?

-You can!
+Yes.
 Swap the yogurt with a dairy free yogurt like coconut yogurt, and the egg with an egg replacer.
+Or try my vegan banana muffin recipe and add chocolate chips.

 Can I make these muffins into banana chocolate chip bread?